Being a user researcher at Essex County Council isn't just a new job for me, it’s a new discipline.

 Data on its own isn’t enough.
-Like any other resource, the way we collate it and use it is key.
-We need to make sure we build an accurate picture of the users’ experience, rather than picking the stats that fit our own frame of reference.
+Like any other resource, the way we collate it and use it is important.
+We need to make sure we build an accurate picture of the users’ experience rather than picking the stats that fit our own frame of reference.

-To illustrate how this bias can creep in, each of us were asked to draw a £5 note from memory.
+To illustrate this each of us were asked to draw a £5 note from memory.
 Some were elaborate and decorative, others simple and to the point.
 The lesson we took from this is that the users who give us most data shouldn’t outweigh those who gave less.
-When you’re interviewing people face-to-face, and building a rapport, it can be really tempting to delve into the richness of detail they give, but their input isn’t more valuable than someone else’s who may have given shorter, less detailed answers.
+When you’re interviewing people face-to-face, and building a rapport, it can be really tempting to delve into the richness of detail they give.
+Their input, however,t isn’t more valuable than someone else’s who may have given shorter, less detailed answers.

-It’s our job to take a step back from these direct interactions with the users, and focus on the data, and what the users actually did, not just what they said.
+It’s our job to take a step back from these direct interactions with the users.
+We need to focus on the data, what the users actually did and not just what they said.
 Someone who tells you that they’re really good at doing things online might actually really struggle with bits of the journey you’re testing.